APIFirst-techchallange/ExpensesDiscovery/README.md

 This application helps the customer to get a consolidated summary of his expenses and advises on new products that would suit him and any alerts, reminders for next payment and so on.

+💲🤑 Be in control of your finances with Money Manager! 🏧👛

 ## Pre-requisites
 --------------